 Click here to see Intuos comparison chart with additional details.

-Wacom, a Japanese company, is the leader in the tablet market.
-Wacom drawing tablets are the most popular, and considered to be the best quality.
-This article will help you find the best Wacom tablet for your needs.
+Wacom, a Japanese company, is the leader in the art tablet market.
+Wacom drawing tablets are the most popular, and considered to be the best quality and they tend to cost more.
+The best Wacom tablet for your needs is not necessarily the most expensive one.

 With a Wacom tablet, you can draw with a natural feeling, and get great accuracy in photo editing.
 You can do handwriting, sign documents, and cut and paste.
 With the pen and touch line, you can use your hands to do gestures such and panning and zooming.